Critical Papers on Elizabeth Robins by Joanne E. Gates

 Updated from a previous version of the website, the list of options I have used when studying Robins and Votes for Women in the Women's Literature Classroom: Teaching Elizabeth Robins in the Women's Literature Classroom.

-Gates vita related to Research on Robins Current to 2014.
-See below in updated credentials.
+Gates vita related to Research on Robins Current to August 2022.
+See below for complete credentials.

-Bibliography of recent Criticism, prepared for First Actresses Symposium (current to 2014: updated and comprehensive bibliography will be posted).
+Bibliography of recent Criticism, originally prepared for First Actresses Symposium (updated Novmeber 2022).
 See also Sue Thomas Bibliography in External Links for material prior to 1994.

 Henry James’s Dictation Letter to Elizabeth Robins: "The Suffragette Movement Hot from the Oven."
 The Henry James Review 31 (2010; Henry James and Women special issue): 254–263.
 Now in GEM FInder Database.
 PDF is available through ProQuest.